 Positively Transparent

-Panama has a proven history as an attractive destination for foreign investment because of its central location as a hub operation, its friendly environment for investment serving both international and domestic companies and its secure and stable system of government.
+Panama has a proven history as an attractive destination for foreign investment thanks to its central geographic location as a commercial hub, its business-friendly and transparent environment serving both international and domestic companies as well as its secure and stable government system.
 Panama boasts a track record second to none in the region in building critical business sectors from financial services to the maritime industry to logistics and shipping, driven in large part by the iconic Panama Canal.
+As one of the leading investment destinations in Latin America, Panama welcomes the continued interest of international businesses from a wide variety of sectors.

 2016